WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/measuring-trust.md

 The following is a digest of my paper [Measuring Trust](../supporting-files/measuring-trust.pdf).

+I created a visualizer to accompany this paper: https://wot-vis.firebaseapp.com/

 ## Abstract

 > “I'm not reading a good review on Yelp.”